123kittusingh/selenium-login-automation/README.md

 - Maven build tool
 -
 How to Run
-Clone the repo
+-Clone the repo
-Import as Maven project
+-Import as Maven project
-Run testng.xml or LoginTest.java
+-Run testng.xml or LoginTest.java

 Test Scenario
 1. Open login page